Greginkansas/-openhab-openhab1wiki/Actions.md

 - `createTimer(AbstractInstant instant, Procedure procedure)`: Schedules a block of code (a closure) for future execution.
 - `executeCommandLine(String commandLine)`: Executes a command on the command line
 - `executeCommandLine(String commandLine, int timeout)`: Executes a command on the command line with a timeout
+- `transform(String type, String function, String value)`: Applies a transformation of a given type with some function to a value.
+Returns the transformed value, or the original value if the transformation failed.
+See [[Transformations]] for available transformations and their usage.

 [Table of Contents](#table-of-contents)